modal-labs/search-california/README.md

 search endpoint is
 [`https://modal-labs--clay-mongo-client-geo-search.modal.run/docs`](https://modal-labs--clay-mongo-client-geo-search.modal.run/docs).

-If you haven't yet run the backfill jobs, as described below, this search will not return any results, but you can use it to check that the database client is deployed.
+If you haven't yet run the backfill jobs for your database instance, as described below, this search will not return any results, but you can use it to check that the database client is deployed.

 ### Backfill and Updates (`extract.py`)

-We add data to the database by querying the STAC API for images.
+We add data to the database by querying the Sentinel STAC API for images.

-Run the following command to search for images in the AOI from the preceding week and ingest them:
+Run the following command to search for images in the AOI from the preceding week and add them to the database:

 ```bash
 modal run backend.extract
 ```

-You can either check the results via the Atlas UI or by executing a search query via the database client's geo search webhook, as described above.
+You can either check the results via the Atlas UI or by executing a search query in the database client's geo search webhook, as described above.

-To regularly update the database with new images, we deploy the app defined in `extract.py`.
+To regularly update the database with new images, we deploy the app defined in `extract.py`:

 ```bash
 modal deploy backend.extract